Silvia2f/Step-by-step-A-program-for-teachers-to-track-their-classroom-development/README.md

   - Compare all children by one category (via sidebar)

 # Known Issues
+- Entries cannot be edited or deleted once saved
+- Duplicate entries are not prevented or flagged
-- No filters, sorting, or validation for duplicate entries yet
+- No filters or search for past entries
-- Graphs only update when you rerun the app or re-expand them
+- Graphs only update when manually re-expanded or on rerun
-- Works with one local CSV file only — no database or multi-user support
+- App only supports one local CSV file (no database or multi-user support)
+- No backups or versioning of the CSV file

 # Acknowledgments
 This porject was created for HCI 584 (Summer 2025).
 The project's specs and early planning files are available in `doc/Alberti_HCI5840_ProjectSpecs.pdf`.